ChronoByte/Chrono-Stasis-Engine/README.md

 * Assets Project window that display all assets file (not meta data)
 * Folders management:  create / remove / rename folders
 * Resources not managed inside Assets and are dropped to engine, are copied and metadata + own format files are generated automatically
+* Particle System Implementation
+* Particle System Component
+* Particle Properties customization & Emission
+* Particle Serialization within scene file and as template file.

 ## Instructions

 * We recommend to drop textures files before dropping fbx files if those files havent his textures embbeded internally and are imported before, its respectively textures will not be imported and will be displayed with none texture.

 * We recommend to not manipulate and resize docked windows.
 This is still a work in progress.
 If the "Game" window is NOT docked, do as you please.

+* To see the Game View you can create a camera or when Game View window panel is enabled from Windows bar menu.

 ## Members Task